-Reduced Course Load (RCL) Request Form

-\\Do not register for a course load (or drop a course) that will place you in RCL status without first obtaining DSO (Designated School Official) permission.
-RCL approval may be obtained by completing Sections I & II of this form and then meeting with a DSO in the Office of International Students and Scholars (ISS).

-RCL Definition:

-- Less than 12 credits hours for international undergraduate students - Less than 8 credit hours for international graduate and professional students without a graduate staff appointment or employment-based fellowship - Less than 6 credit hours for international graduate and professional students with a graduate staff appointment or employment-based fellowship Exception: Students who engage in full-time Curricular Practical Training (CPT), full-time optional practical training (OPT) or academic training (AT) are not required to be registered full-time and do not need to complete this form.

-SECTION I: Student Use Only

-Complete items 1 - 5 below and then submit this form to your Academic Advisor (undergraduate students) or Chair of Departmental Graduate Committee (graduate/professional students) to complete Section II.

-2. PUID: (10 digit PUID Number) Semester for which RCL is Requested:SpringSummerFall Year 20 Reason for R CL Request: Medica I (must include a letter from a medical professional recommending reduced course load) Improp er course placement Initial E inglish language difficulties Initial u nfamiliarity with American teaching methods require mester of a student's academic program (Graduate level students only who will complete all degree ments during the requested RCL semester need to apply.
-Undergraduate students can enroll part-time st semester and do not need to process an RCL form.)
-Student Expl anation (attach additional typed sheet, if needed): ndergraduate Academic Advisor or Chair of Departmental Graduate Committee.
-Recommendatio cordingly: UndergraduateGraduate (Non-Thesis)Graduate (Thesis Recommendatio cordingly: Undergraduate Graduate (Non-Thesis) Graduate (Thesis on: Recommend approval Do not recommend approval Recommendation cordingly: Undergraduate Graduate (Non-Thesis) Graduate (Thesis on: Recommend approval Do not recommend approval Recommendation cordingly: Undergraduate Graduate (Non-Thesis) Graduate (Thesis on: Recommend approval Do not recommend approval vide justification for decision based upon a reason listed above in Section I, #4) by: (Printed Name) Recommendation REASON: (Provented Signature: cordingly: Undergraduate Graduate (Non-Thesis) Graduate (Thesis on: Recommend approval Do not recommend approval vide justification for decision based upon a reason listed above in Section I, #4) by: (Printed Name) Date: REASON: (Prov cordingly: Undergraduate Graduate (Non-Thesis) Graduate (Thesis on: Recommend approval Do not recommend approval vide justification for decision based upon a reason listed above in Section I, #4)
+Reduced Course Load (RCL) Request Form Schoo ot register for a course load (or drop a course) that will place you in RCL status without first obtaining DSO (Designat I Official) permission.
+RCL approval may be obtained by completing Sections I & II of this form and then meeting with I the Office of International Students and Scholars (ISS).
+Le Le Le Excepti finition: ss than 12 credits hours for international undergraduate students ss than 8 credit hours for international graduate and professional students without a graduate staff appointment or employment-based fellowship ss than 6 credit hours for international graduate and professional students with a graduate staff appointment or employment-based fellowship on: Students who engage in full-time Curricular Practical Training (CPT), full-time optional practical training (OPT) or academic training (AT) ar irred to be registered full-time and do not need to complete this form.
+Comp FION I: Student Use Only lete items 1 - 5 below and then submit this form to your Academic Advisor (undergraduate students) or Chair of tmental Graduate Committee (graduate/professional students) to complete Section II.
+1. Nar ne: D: (10 digit PUID Number) nester for which RCL is Requested:SpringSummerFall Year 20 ison for RCL Request: Medical (must include a letter from a medical professional recommending reduced course load) Improper course placement Initial English language difficulties Initial unfamiliarity with American teaching methods Last semester of a student's academic program (Graduate level students only who will complete all degree requirements during the requested RCL semester need to apply.
+Undergraduate students can enroll part-time their last semester and do not need to process an RCL form.)
+5. Stu dent Explanation (attach additional typed sheet, if needed): Sect on II: Undergraduate Academic Advisor or Chair of Departmental Graduate Committee.
+Pleas e mark accordingly: UndergraduateGraduate (Non-Thesis)Graduate (Thesis Reco nmendation: Recommend approval Do not recommend approval REAS ON: (Provide justification for decision based upon a reason listed above in Section I, #4) Reco nmended by: (Printed Name) Signa ture:Date: Title: Dept Stu lents must bring this form to ISS for approval before taking a reduced course load (RCL).
+2/8/20 10 210120